database64128/youtube-dl-wpf/README.md

 - _A:_ First use the "List Formats" button to ask youtube-dl to list all available formats.
 To specify the video and audio format, toggle "Override Formats" and fill in the format numbers, as shown in the screenshots above.

 - _Q:_ How can I use a proxy to download?
 - _A:_ Leave the proxy field empty to use system proxy settings.
 Otherwise the format is similar to how `curl` accepts proxy strings.
-Examples are, `socks5://localhost:1080`, `http://localhost:8080`.
+Examples are, `socks5://localhost:1080/`, `http://localhost:8080/`.
 Currently the upstream doesn't accept `socks5h` protocol and treat `socks5` as `socks5h` by always resolving the hostname using the proxy.
-This is tracked in ytdl-org/youtube-dl#22618.
+This is tracked in [this issue](https://github.com/ytdl-org/youtube-dl/issues/22618).

 - _Q:_ Downloading the whole playlist doesn't work!
 - _A:_ It's an upstream bug, just like many other issues you might discover.
 There's nothing I can do.
 Just report the bug to the [upstream](https://github.com/ytdl-org/youtube-dl).